 This will define the default directory to be used in shell commands sent to a remote computer once the VM is running.

 Because of how Golem's VM execution unit works, Docker's

 CMD statements are effectively ignored.
-You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function.
-See examples.
+You need to pass the relevant initialization commands as part of the task sent to a remote computer as a part of your task function or use the

 File system content

 When you engage a provider, it launches an execution unit (a runtime) to run your VM image.

 In Golem terms, such a singular launch on a provider is called an Activity.
 Activities are utilized to execute requestor tasks.
 Unless an activity is terminated, all subsequent tasks scheduled on the same provider use the same activity - meaning the same VM container with its history.
 Therefore, within the lifecycle of the Activity, the state of the file system is maintained.
 One consequence is that any file system changes - be it updates to volumes or other locations within the VM - performed within a single execution of a task, will still be present when subsequent tasks get executed.

 Was this helpful?